Deva92dev/electro-point/README.md

 | days    | Daily updates          | 1 day      | Blog posts, static pages      |
 | weeks   | Weekly updates         | 1 week     | Newsletters, podcasts         |
 | max     | Rarely changes         | 30 days    | Terms, privacy policy         |

+### Database performance

+- Use db.query (Relational API) for fetching data to display on your frontend (e.g., Product Details Page, User Profile).
+It's cleaner, type-safe, and easier to read.

+- Use db.select() for complex aggregations, analytics, or when performance is absolutely critical and you only need 2 columns out of 50.

+### System Performance

+- Import (src/assets): Optimization works + Automatic Size + Automatic Blur + Cache Busting.
+Superior. for static images

+- performance.now();
+- end = performance.now();

+  console.log(
+  `⚡ [Database] getProductsByColor took ${(end - start).toFixed(2)}ms`
+  );
+  console.log(`   📦 Items fetched: ${allProducts.length}`);

+- If you are using glassmorphism, it is must to have something in background, a parent element, blob, image etc

+- If you make a div with a gradient, it’s still a square (or circle) with hard edges.
+It looks like a sticker.
+To make it look like light (atmosphere), you need a Blur Filter.

+- In a Server Component page, you can access search parameters using the "searchParams" prop:

+- ALWAYS use the "columns": filter.
+  If you use db.query without filtering columns, it is slow.
+If you use it with filtering, it is effectively as fast as db.select but with much better Developer Experience (DX).

+  ### PostgreSQL Operators (The Logic)

+  - The "sql "tag is a template literal.
+It does not "know" SQL.
+It just safely packages variables to send to the database.

+  - The symbol @> is not TypeScript.
+It is PostgreSQL.
+To expand your filtering, you must learn Postgres Operators.

+  - @> (Contains): Used for JSONB.
+"Does the array on the left contain the array on the right?"

+  - ?
+(Exists): "Does this key string exist in the JSONB object?"

+  - ilike (Case-insensitive Like): Used for search text. name ilike '%macbook%'.

+  - > = / <=: Standard math for prices.

+  - SQL Injection: Never write ${value} inside a raw string.
+Always use the ${value} interpolation provided by sql tag so Drizzle sanitizes it.

+## Random for now